pragmatrix/ScanRat/README.md

 	is a production rule that parses two digits, not one, not zero not three.

 	Sequence combinators are left associative, which means that they are combined from left to right.
-The parsing result type of the `+` sequence combinator is a tuple that contains the parsing result of the left and the parsing right of the right production rule.
+The parsing result type of the `+` sequence combinator is a tuple that contains the parsing result of the left rule and the parsing right of the right production rule.

-	To ignore intermediate parsing results, the `+.` and `.+` sequence combinators only use the result of the expression at the side of the dot.
+	The `+.` and `.+` sequence combinators can be used to only process the result of the rule that is placed at the side of the dot.

-- **|-** is the choice combinator
+- `|-` is the choice combinator

 		let eitherLeftOrRight = left |- right

+	Parses either left or right.
+If both rules match the input, the first rule is preferred.
+Both rules must be of the same result type.

 	The choice combinator is also left associative, but has a lower priority than the sequence combinators, which means that you can put sequences nicely inside the choice rules without using paranthesis:

 		let driverDecision = accellerate + overtake |- driveSlowly

-- **-->** is the production combinator
+- `-->` is the production combinator

 	`-->` is used to capture and convert the parsing result.
 It expects a function that takes the parsing result from the rule on the left side and converts its result.

-	For example, when parsing a two digit number, and digits itself are two integers, a the resulting number can be computed on the spot:
+	For example, when parsing a two digit number, and `digit` itself is a rule that returns an integer, the resulting number can be computed on the spot:

 		let twoDigitNumber = digit + digit --> fun (digit1, digit2) -> digit1 * 10 + digit2